IBM/CryoRL-pytorch/README.md

 ## Re-training Hole-Level Regressor

+By assigning custom ground-truth labels to cropped hole-level .png files, CryoRL's image regressor can be closer fit to your data.

 ### Step 0: Assembling Dataset

-To have the .png files understood by our mdoel, they must be organized into "training" and "validate" folders based on their respective label.
+Firstly, to have the .png files understood by our model, they must be organized into "training" and "validate" folders based on their respective label.
 See the file structure below for reference:

 <img width="213" alt="Screen Shot 2022-08-10 at 3 21 30 PM" src="https://user-images.githubusercontent.com/109689432/184002307-ae7eb954-aeba-4f7f-b88a-a98433a6bc47.png">